 Ulu (ooh-loo): Malay term used to denote the wildness and remoteness of a place, with connotations of backwardness.

 Thomas has been farming in tropical Asia since 2011, starting from the outskirts of Hong Kong close to the Chinese border, to within the mountains in rural Southeast Asia, to rooftops in downtown Singapore.
-He is trained in permaculture by Sandot Sukkaew of Tacomepai Thailand.
-He is also an ISA Certified Arborist®.
+He now lives in Malaysia with his family, regenerating their land into a food forest slowly.
+He is a certified Permaculture Designer and an ISA Certified Arborist®.
 Before all of this, Thomas studied finance and economics in New York before working in the finance industry for 5 years in Hong Kong.

 Thomas practices permaculture at Ulu Permaculture, a permaculture and farming consultancy based in Malaysia and Singapore.
 He is also a Natural Movement trainer at Human Naturally.